-Mastery will permit the school nurse to administer medication, with the exception of epinephrine for anaphylaxis, to students provided that:
+Mastery will permit the school nurse to administer medication to students provided that:

 - a. parents/guardians provide to the school nurse a completed medication administration form from the student's physician; - b. parents/guardians submit a new medication administration form following any changes to the student's medication; - c. the parents/guardians or student provide to the school nurse the medication in the original container, and this container is clearly labeled with the student's name, physician's name, medication name, dosage, and frequency of administration; and - d. parents/guardians submit a new medication authorization form each school year.